-Self-pity is our worst enemy and if we yield to it, we can never do anything wise in this world.— Helen Keller
+Self-pity is our worst enemy and if we yield to it, we can never do anything wise in this world.

+When I was in my twenties, I was an expert on self-pity.
+I measured how close I was to people by how much I shared about my miserable childhood.
+After all, I had suffered emotional and physical abuse in my childhood, and I was bullied in school.
 I detailed the “spankings” that left me black and blue.
 I described how my parents told me I was dumb and could not do anything right.
 I told the harrowing stories of encounters with bullies who pushed, poked, and hit me while saying I was stupid and ugly.

 I would say to myself: